Documentation

 KeyError: 'spam'

-Otherwise, if there exists a forward iterator over the items, keys or values of d pointing to key (meaning that calling next on the iterator would return (key, d[key]), key or d[key] respectively), raises RuntimeError.
+RuntimeError – if there exists a forward iterator over the items, keys or values of the sorted dictionary pointing to key (meaning that calling next on the iterator would return (key, d[key]), key or d[key] respectively).

 d = SortedDict()